ynevet/market-intelligence-swarm-monorepo/README.md

 ## Market Intelligence Swarm

 Monorepo containing the LangGraph/Tavily-powered Flask backend (`server/`) and the Vite/React frontend (`client/`).
-Both services are containerized and orchestrated with Docker Compose for local development, and the Dockerfiles are production-ready for AWS Elastic Beanstalk multi-container deployments.
+Both services are containerized and orchestrated with Docker Compose for local development, and the Dockerfiles are production-ready for single-container deployments (for example, AWS Elastic Beanstalk’s Docker platform).
 See `docs/ARCHITECTURE.md` for an end-to-end design walkthrough (agents, LangGraph flow, Mongo schema, and AWS topology).

 ### Feature Highlights